turboSMTP/turboSMTP-csharp/USAGE.md

 var client = new TurboSMTPClient(TurboSMTPClientConfiguration.Instance);

 //Remove Suppression
-var success = await client.Suppressions.Delete(suppressionEmailAddress);
+var success = await client.Suppressions.DeleteAsync(suppressionEmailAddress);

 //Evaluate if the Suppression was Successfully Removed. if (success)